GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   ### Draft Feature

   While creating datasets in [inventory.data.gov](http://inventory.data.gov/), users can use the "Save as Draft" button, which indicates that the dataset is still being worked on or reviewed.
-Any dataset saved with “Draft” status will not be included in the generated Redacted/Unredacted data.json files.
+Any dataset saved with “Draft” status will not be included in the data.json files.
 If you have completed metadata entry for the dataset, hit the “Finish and Publish” button.

   ![publishing](../../assets/media/66867732-eb4ff080-ef69-11e9-8bc6-802852ee6888.jpg)